Global Economic Governance

 Voting power in the World Bank is allocated according to each country’s financial shares.
 In the IMF, it is primarily according to gross domestic product (GDP), with some consideration also given to a country’s “market openness”.
 As a result, the countries that became rich during the colonial period now enjoy disproportionate power when it comes to determining the rules of the global economy.
 Inequality begets inequality.

 In per capita terms, the inequalities are truly extreme.
-For every vote that the average person in the global North has, the average person in the global South has only one-eighth of a vote.
+For every vote that the average person in the global North has, the average person in the global South has less than one-eighth of a vote.
 In the World Bank, a person from China has less than 1/20th of a vote.
 There is a clear racial imbalance at play here: on average, the votes of people of colour are worth only a fraction of their counterparts.
-In some cases, the differences between countries are particularly striking.
-Take Bangladesh and Nigeria, both of which were British colonies.
-In the IMF, a British person’s vote today is worth 41 times more than a Bangladeshi’s vote, and 23 times more than a Nigerian’s vote.

 Similar inequalities are evident in the World Trade Organization (WTO), which was founded in the mid-1990s.
 The WTO is formally governed by a one-country, one-vote system.
 But bargaining power is ultimately determined by market size.
 If we measure market size with GDP, we see that the global North holds nearly 60% of the bargaining power in the WTO.

-1. For more, see: Chang, H. J. (2008).
+Chang, H. J. (2008).
 Bad Samaritans: The guilty secrets of rich nations and the threat to global prosperity.
 Random House.